Palaeovespa: P. gillettei

 Of the three species first described in 1906, P. gillettei was described from the most specimens, with five specimens being referred to the species in addition to the holotype specimen, MCZ number 2028.
-This species is smaller and more delicate then either P. florissantia or P. scudderi with a body length of approximately 14.5 mm.
+This species is smaller and more delicate than either P. florissantia or P. scudderi with a body length of approximately 14.5 mm.
 The mesothorax possibly displayed two longitudinal stripes of yellow.
 The vein structure of the wings is very similar to that of P. scudderi, while the base of the abdomen is smaller than that of modern Vespa species.
 There is little flaring in the base of the abdomen, with the broadest part being just past the middle.
 The costal cell of the forewing shows a distinct dark area similar to the dark area on modern Vespa wings.
 The species was named in honor of Clarence P. Gillette in recognition of his work on Colorado insects.